-Avenue QuizTerm (5%)
+Avenue QuizTerm (7%)

 The QuizTerm will take the form of a longer Avenue Quiz.
-It will be 20 multiple choice questions and you will be given 40 minutes to complete it.
-The QuizTerm will open on Friday October 26th at 6am and will close on Saturday October 27th at 6am.
+It will be 30 multiple choice questions and you will be given 60 minutes to complete it.
+The QuizTerm will open on Friday October 25th at 6am and will close on Saturday October 26th at 6am.
 This is a cumulative assessment.
-It will contain information from Research Methods, Classical and Instrumental Conditioning, Problem Solving & Intelligence, and Language.
-It will cover material presented in the web modules, in-person lecture, and assigned readings.
+It will contain information from Research Methods, Classical and Instrumental Conditioning, Problem Solving & Intelligence, Language, and The Science of Learning.
+It will cover material presented in the web modules, in-person lectures, tutorials, and assigned readings.

-Final Exam (55%)
+Final Exam (53%)

 A cumulative Final Exam will be written in December as scheduled by the Registrar's Office.
-If you choose to complete both the optional multiple choice question writing and 3 credits of research participation option (see below), the weight of your final examination will be reduced from 55% to 43.5%.
-The Final Exam covers material presented in web modules, in-person lecture, tutorials, and assigned readings from the entire term.
+If you choose to complete both the optional multiple choice question writing and 3 credits of research participation option (see below), the weight of your final examination will be reduced from 53% to 43.5%.
+The Final Exam covers material presented in web modules, in-person lectures, tutorials, and assigned readings from the entire term.